10-second barrier: Automatic timing

 The men's 100 metres final at the 2012 Summer Olympics saw a new Olympic record and seven out of eight finalists running under 10 seconds.
 However Tyson Gay, was later disqualified from this race.
 Prior to his disqualification, he had been in fourth place with a time of 9.80 seconds, the fastest fourth place in history.

 On 29 May 2016, former World Champion Kim Collins improved his personal best by running 9.93 seconds in Bottrop as a 40-year-old.
 He improved his own standing as the oldest man to break the 10-second barrier, the first over the age of 40.
 Omar McLeod, a sprint hurdles specialist, became the first hurdling athlete to break ten seconds in April 2016.

-On 4 August 2024, the final of the men's 100 metres at the 2024 Summer Olympics marked the first competitive race in history where the entire field finished in under 10 seconds, with last-place-finisher Oblique Seville recording a time of 9.91 seconds.
+On 4 August 2024, the final of the men's 100 metres at the 2024 Summer Olympics marked the first competitive race in history where the entire field finished in under 10 seconds, with Oblique Seville recording a time of 9.91 seconds in eighth and last place.
+The 2026 Kamila Skolimowska Memorial had a nine-man final, all of whom broke 10 seconds.
+(Eight of the nine runners in the 2021 Prefontaine Classic had broken 10 seconds wind-assisted.)

 No woman has recorded an official sub-10 second time yet.
-The female 100-metre world record is 10.49 seconds, set by American Florence Griffith-Joyner in 1988.
+The female 100-meter world record is 10.49 seconds, set by American Florence Griffith Joyner in 1988.
+(Note: It is widely believed that the anemometer was faulty for the race in which Florence Griffith Joyner set the official world record for the women's 100 m of 10.49 s.
+A 1995 report commissioned by the IAAF estimated the true wind speed was between +5.0 m/s and +7.0 m/s, rather than the ±0.0 m/s recorded.
+If this time, recorded in the quarter-final of the 1988 U.S. Olympic trials, were excluded, the world record would be 10.54 s, recorded by Elaine Thompson-Herah at the Prefontaine Classic meet in Eugene, Oregon on 21 August 2021.)